Comparing Tenants by the Entirety with Joint Tenants with Right of Survivorship

 It may seem simple to determine who “owns” real estate.
 After all, the state maintains property records that are open to the public, and the owner’s name typically appears in those records.
 However, there are different types of property ownership.
 Each type has its advantages and disadvantages.
-For example, tenants by the entirety and joint tenants with right of survivorship are both types of joint property ownership.
+For example, tenants by entirety vs joint tenants are both types of joint property ownership.
 When comparing tenants by the entirety with joint tenants with right of survivorship, you will note some significant differences in how each affects the property and the owners.

 Yes.
 In a ‘joint tenants with right of survivorship’ situation, any two individuals can own the property.
 However, only married couples may own property in a ‘tenants by the entirety’ arrangement.